woodrutr/GraniteLedger/README.md

 python main.py --mode standalone
 ```

-By default, results are written to a folder named after the selected mode and a hash of the configuration (for example, `standalone_a1b2c3d4`).
-You can override this behaviour with the command-line option below or by setting `output_name` in `run_config.toml`:
+By default, results are written to your operating system's **Downloads** directory inside a `GraniteLedger` subfolder.
+Each run creates a folder named after the selected mode and a hash of the configuration (for example, `~/Downloads/GraniteLedger/standalone_a1b2c3d4`).
+You can override the folder name with the command-line option below or by setting `output_name` in `run_config.toml`:

 ```bash
 python main.py --mode standalone --output-name my_custom_run